seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

  least 2 * &lambda; bits of output.
-The overall security strength offered by an ML-DSA signature calculated over signed attributes is the floor of the digest algorithm's strength and the strength of the FL-DSA parameter set.
+The overall security strength offered by an ML-DSA signature calculated over signed attributes is the floor of the digest algorithm's strength and the strength of the FN-DSA parameter set.
 Verifiers MAY reject a signature if the signer's choice of digest algorithm does not meet the security requirements of their choice of ML-DSA parameter set.
 -->